 - the landlord's notice includes any of the eviction ground(s) not mentioned above

 Giving the notice to your tenant

 If you give your subtenant this notice by recorded post or by email, you will need to delay the start date of the notice period by 2 days to give your tenant time to receive it.
-For example, you may send a Notice to Leave on the 1st of June which tells the tenant that their notice period begins on the 3rd of June.
+For example, you may send a Notice to Leave on 1 June which tells the tenant that their notice period begins on 3 June.